Job Search Masterclass Job Search Strategy and Planning

 Most people looking for jobs treat their workspace like a "Library," seeing the search as a research project to save things rather than a sales effort to win something.
 Saving every version of a resume and using many colors in large spreadsheets can feel like you are making progress, but in a competitive job market, focusing too much on making things look neat is actually a way of avoiding the real work.

 This is the kind of delay that feels productive.
-You use up your best working time on organizing, stuck in "Too Many Tabs Mode" with dozens of open windows and no applications sent out.
+Research shows active job seekers spend 20-25 hours per week on their search.
+Most of that time goes toward organizing and tracking, not outreach.
+You use up your best working time on setup, stuck in "Too Many Tabs Mode" with dozens of open windows and no applications sent out.
 You finish the day tired, having organized everything but having actually done nothing to move forward.

 To get ahead of others, you need to switch from a filing cabinet desk to a "Pilot's Cockpit."
-This isn't just about being neat; it's about acting fast.
+This is about acting fast, not being neat.
 Your physical and digital space must become a launch pad where it takes less than a minute to start sending a valuable message.
-You are no longer managing a search—you are running a system built for speed and high activity.
+You are no longer managing a search.
+You are running a system built for speed and high activity.

 Job Search Station Levels